rtaori/Black-Box-Audio/README.md

 python3 run_audio_attack.py sample_input.wav "hello world"
 ```

-You can also listen to pre-created audio samples in the `samples` directory
-Each original/adversarial pair is denoted by a leading number, with model transcriptions as the title
+You can also listen to pre-created audio samples in the [samples](samples/) directory.
+Each original/adversarial pair is denoted by a leading number, with model transcriptions as the title.